-Drew Bunge Bass Guitar, Guitar Teacher, Keyboard Teacher, Singing Teacher
+Bass Guitar, Guitar Teacher, Keyboard Teacher, Vocal Teacher

 Drew Bunge is a musician, producer and engineer currently based in Chicago, IL.
 He plays the bass, guitar, keys, and sings.
 Drew began playing music regularly at the age of 11 years old.
 After graduating from New Trier High School where he played bass in the top Jazz band and orchestra, Drew attended Berklee College of Music.
 While attending, Drew majored in music production and engineering, and played in numerous musical acts whilst also garnering over 500,000+ collective plays on streaming services through working with acts like Dee Beam, Lip Service, Mom Rock, Winkler, Luvrgurl, and more.

 Guillermo Casal is a pianist and music educator.
 He graduated with Bachelor’s degree in Arts and Music Education from Universidad Nacional de San Martín (UNSAM) in Argentina, his home country.
 He’s been teaching students of different ages and backgrounds for the last 10 years, in a variety of settings from Elementary to High schools, and private lessons.
 As a music performer, he has collaborated on many projects, including a recording with Argentinian Rock/Pop singer Agustín Valero, and the Contemporary Tango/Rock fusion band “YeSca!”, with whom he recorded two albums and performed in some of the most prestigious Tango venues in Argentina.
 In 2019, he moved to the United States, and joined the “Athens Tango Project”, based in Georgia, as pianist and arranger.

 Bass Guitar Teacher, Guitar Teacher, Keyboard Teacher, Vocal Teacher